designstem/projects/algorithms/index.md

 ## Let's play with some interactive examples

-With this examples you can see how most basic operations like **repeating, scaling and rotating** can generate quite complex patterns from most basic objects like **lines, squares and circles**.
+With these examples you can see how most basic operations like **repeating, scaling and rotating** can generate quite complex patterns from most basic objects like **lines, squares and circles**.

 ### &nbsp;